jittakal/ddbctl-dtp-operator/README.md

-# Kubernetes (custom-sample) Operator - ddbctl-dtp-operator
+# Kubernetes Operator - ddbctl-dtp-operator

 ## Overview

-The `ddbctl-dtp-operator` (DynamoDB Controller - Delete Table Partition) – a Kubernetes Operator written in Golang using the Kubebuilder framework.
+The `ddbctl-dtp-operator` (custom, sample) (DynamoDB Controller - Delete Table Partition) – a Kubernetes Operator written in Golang using the Kubebuilder framework.
 This operator simplifies the process of managing DynamoDB table partitions within a Kubernetes environment.

 ## Features